vyadh/nutest/README.md

 }
 ```

-This would be beneficial in a project where most tests should run concurrently by default, but a subset perhaps require exclusive access to a resource, or one that needs resetting on a per-test basis.
+This would be beneficial in a project where most tests should run concurrently by default, but a subset perhaps require exclusive access to a resource, or one that needs a setup/tear down cycle via `before-each` and `after-each`.

 ### CI/CD Support

 #### Exit Codes

 In normal operation the tests will be run and the results will be returned as a table with the exit code always set to 0.
 To avoid manually checking the results, the `--fail` flag can be used to set the exit code to 1 if any tests fail.
-In this mode, the test results will be printed in the default format and cannot be interrogated.
+In this mode, if a test fails, the results will only be printed in the default format and cannot be interrogated due to the need to invoke `exit 1` without a result.

 ```nushell
 run-tests --fail